 Eigenvariables as new, scoped constants.
-Focusing on their intensional nature and guarantee of newness in proof search, eigenvariables have been used to encode name restrictions in the π -calculus [Miller 1993], nonces in security protocols [Cervesato et al. 1999], reference locations in imperative programming [Chirimar 1995; Miller 1996], and constructors hidden within abstract data-types [Miller 1989].
-Eigenvariables also provide an essential aspect of recursive programming with data encoded using higher-order abstract syntax: to move recursively through syntax that is an outermost binder, replace the bound variable with an eigenvariable, that is, a proof-level bound variable.
+Focusing on their intensional nature and guarantee of newness in proof search, eigenvariables have been used to encode name restrictions in the π -calculus [Miller 1993], nonces in security protocols [Cervesato et al. 1999], reference locations in imperative programming [Pfenning and Rohwedder 1992; Chirimar 1995; Cervesato and Pfenning 1996; Miller 1996], new assumptions in encodings of natural deduction or sequent calculi [Felty and Miller 1988], and constructors hidden within abstract data-types [Miller 1989].
+Eigenvariables also provide an essential aspect of recursive programming with data encoded using λ -tree syntax [Miller 2000]: to move recursively through syntax that is an outermost binder, instantiate the bound variable with an eigenvariable: that is, replace the term-level bound variable with a proof-level bound variable.